The Flying MobulasWanna go see the Mobula jump?

 Entitled Americans and cheap Canadians living together in Mexico is just a recipe for disaster.

-close to town, well marked and easy to follow.
+Well I guess since we're up, we might as well go for a hike into the scenic desert before the sun gets too high in the sky.
+All the Pulmo hiking trails are close to town, well marked and easy to follow.
 It is important to watch where you walk, a lot of things want to kill you out here.
 But the panoramic views are so worth it.

 Wild Burros follow us back towards town.
 J can't figure out why, until he catches me sneaking carrots to them from my backpack.
 My reputation as the burro whisperer, blown.